rm-kara/Ford-Used-Car-Predictions/README.md

 ## Project Overview
 In this project I worked with a data set that contains roughly **370000 used cars from Ebay-Kleinanzeigen**.
 I decided to focus on the **Ford** brand, the reduced data set contains roughly **25500 Ford used cars**.
 The data was cleaned using **Pandas** and **Numpy**, visualizations were developed with **Seaborn** and **Matplotlib**.
-Transformational steps such as encoding categorical- and numerical variables were implemented by using Scikit-learn's **Pipeline, OneHotEncoder, SimpleImputer and ColumnsTransformer** module.
+Transformational steps such as encoding categorical- and numerical variables were implemented by using Scikit-learn's **Pipeline, OneHotEncoder, SimpleImputer and ColumnsTransformer** modules.
 Finally, an **XGBRegressor** model was applied to predict used car prices of Ford cars.

 ## Getting Started